hawkinsd90/BouncePartyClubSite/docs/FEATURES.md

 - Real-time task status updates via Supabase Realtime subscriptions

 Admin users also have access to the crew page.
 The crew page does not show financial details — only operational task information.

 ---

-## Address Deduplication

-Addresses are stored as canonical records in the `addresses` table with a unique `address_key` for deduplication.
-When the same address is submitted twice, the existing record is returned rather than creating a duplicate.
-Coordinates (lat/lng) are stored for travel fee and distance calculations.

-The `addressService.ts` library provides `upsertCanonicalAddress()` which handles the create-or-find logic.

----